alicescfernandes/isel_final_project/docs/dev_log.md

 - [x] Adds Report code to the repo.
 Allows me to version control the repo
 - [x] Adds build system for report
 - [x] Setup github workflows to compile the report on every commit to master
+- [x] Fork the branch for the FEIM presentation and freeze it
+- [x] Setup Postgres (Only during using auth) (deployment-setup branch)
+- [x] Setup docker compose yml for dev
+- [x] Skeleton docker-compose yml for prod

 ## 04/13/2025